Gaming app marketing: Learn the strategies these savvy marketers use to grow their audience and revenue.

 Freemium games like Fortnite are free to download but monetize astoundingly well through in-app purchases.
 The chart below shows just how good app marketers are at this monetization method.

-And there are several different ways you can configure in-app purchases, depending on what works best for your app.
+There are several different ways you can configure in-app purchases, depending on what works best for your app.
 Another thing you’ll want to take note of is that iOS users spend 2.5x more than Android users, to the tune of $1.08 versus $0.43 in monthly in-app purchases per user, per app.
 These iOS users are also roughly 50% more likely to spend any money at all in apps when compared to Android users.

 Gaming App Marketing Tip #2: Turn your users into players that always want more